Nadya Suleman: Octuplets

-In 2009, Suleman stated that she had six embryos left over from her previous IVF treatments.
-She explained that she requested all of the remaining embryos be transferred into her uterus at one time.
-A woman her age would normally have a maximum of three embryos transferred.
-Suleman says that part of her reasoning for attempting a seventh pregnancy was so that the frozen embryos would not be destroyed.
+In 2009, Suleman stated that Dr. Kamrava had implanted an excessive six embryos during each of her IVF treatments, with the Medical Board of California citing seven instances of the doctor's gross negligence from 2002-2008.
+According to ASRM guidelines at the time, a woman her age would normally have no more than two embryos transferred.
 Beginning with the first egg retrieval in 2000, Suleman's extra embryos had been frozen and stored with Dr. Kamrava.
 Despite this, fresh cycles of hormone therapy and egg retrieval were performed for each of Suleman's pregnancies, instead of using the frozen embryos already available.
 In June 2011, during an investigation by the Medical Board of California, it was found that Kamrava had transferred twelve embryos, which the board found to be an "extreme" departure from standard of care.
 After reviewing Suleman's case, in combination with three other cases, the Medical Board of California voted to revoke Kamrava's medical license, effective July 1, 2011.

 News of the octuplets caused an international media sensation.
 Public response was largely negative and included death threats.
 There has been much public discussion about Suleman's decision to have the octuplets, including a minor protest outside the Suleman home.
 Many expressed concern that Suleman's decision to have these children would burden taxpayers with financial support.
 Suleman claimed to be able to independently support her children, saying she was planning to return to school to complete a master's degree in counseling.
 Records showed that Suleman was unemployed after having received disability benefits between 2002 and 2008, as compensation for a back injury sustained in September 1999 during an incident at a previous job.

 In February 2009, television host Phil McGraw questioned whether the octuplets would be released from the hospital, while Suleman expressed concern about losing custody of them.
 In March, Suleman bought a new house in La Habra.
 In the early morning hours of April 1, the day she would bring home the seventh octuplet, vandals threw a baby seat through the back window of her Toyota minivan.
 By April 14, 2009, all of the children were home with their mother and grandmother.
 The octuplets celebrated their first birthday on January 26, 2010.
 Suleman told People magazine, "I don't get much sleep, but I'm used to that.
 Once one of the kids gets up, they all get up.
 Some nights I don't sleep at all or as little as half an hour.
 On the good nights, I may get up to two full hours.
 The longest I've gone without sleeping is 72 hours.
 It's hard, but I'm continuing to move forward with my life and trying to be the best mother I can be."